-To check that these assignments give a well-defined map of moperads we note that the mixed pentagon relation \eqref{eqn:MP} translates to the pentagon equation \eqref{eqn:P} under the map $\rho^1$.
-Similarly, the equations~\eqref{eqn:O} and~\eqref{eqn:RP} translate to composites of the hexagon equations.
-More precisely, using~\eqref{eqn:H1} and~\eqref{eqn:H2} we have
+To show that these assignments define a well-defined map of moperads, it suffices to check that the defining relations of $\PaB^1$ are preserved.
+Under $\rho^1$, the mixed pentagon relation \eqref{eqn:MP} becomes the pentagon relation \eqref{eqn:P}.
+Likewise, the relations \eqref{eqn:O} and \eqref{eqn:RP} reduce to consequences of the hexagon relations \eqref{eqn:H1} and \eqref{eqn:H2}.